Bank of England: Post-war nationalisation

 After the war, the very large Accountant's Department (which managed the stock side of the bank) moved back to London from Hampshire.
 Its designated office-space at Threadneedle Street, however, had in the meantime been taken over by the Exchange Control office.
-The department was instead provided with temporary accommodation (once more in Finsbury Circus), pending construction of a new building, which would occupy a two-acre bombsite immediately to the east of St Paul's Cathedral.
-'Bank of England New Change' was designed by Victor Heal and opened in 1957 (at the time it was London's biggest post-war rebuilding project); the new building contained several staff amenities alongside the office accommodation and, at street level, retail units were let to an assortment of businesses.
+The department was instead provided with temporary accommodation (once more in Finsbury Circus), pending construction of a new building, which would occupy a 2 acre bombsite immediately to the east of St Paul's Cathedral.
+'Bank of England New Change' was designed by Victor Heal, and opened in 1957 (at the time it was London's biggest post-war rebuilding project); the new building contained several staff amenities alongside the office accommodation and, at street level, retail units were let to an assortment of businesses.
 The bank had the building on a 200-year lease; but with the advent of computerisation staff numbers were drastically reduced in the 1980s-90s; parts of the building were let to other firms (most notably the law firm Allen & Overy).
 The bank sold the building in 2000 and in 2007 it was demolished; One New Change now stands on the site.

-The bank's "10 bob note" was withdrawn from circulation in 1970 in preparation for Decimal Day in 1971.
+The bank's "10 bob note" (10 shilling note) was withdrawn from circulation in 1970 in preparation for Decimal Day in 1971.